 Hopefully, by now you have a good idea of what Private Internet Access has to offer.
 Overall, it’s definitely part of the VPN elite, and it has plenty of strong points.

 But be aware that it’s not the best option out there.
-It’s weak on streaming, doesn’t offer a genuine free trial, and presents issues for those worried about official surveillance.
+It’s a bit weak on streaming, doesn’t offer a genuine free trial, and presents issues for those worried about official surveillance.

 Still, if you are willing to work a little to cancel your subscription and need a high-quality free VPN for a week, it’s a great choice.